hos7ein/ansible-ocserv/README.md

 ### Dependency ###
-To use `ansible-ocserv` project you have need some packages for deploying it, In your Ansible machine you need this packages:
+To use `ansible-ocserv` project you have need some packages for deploying it, In your Ansible machine you need this package:

 * ansible

-In OpenConnect VPN Server, you will need some of the packages listed below.
+In OpenConnect VPN Server/s, you will need some of the packages listed below.

 * docker
 * docker-py